 To fuel our charter we want to draw upon your needs, ideas and experiences.
 What would the charter ideally look like to you?
 Do you have any ideas or experiences you would like to see included or shared?

-After addressing the general questions, we will discuss the content of the charter in our 5 more specific meetings focussed on different types of stakeholders in the book sector.
-In these sessions we will have an in-depth look at what concrete tools or action points, good practices, criteria… the charter should contain.
+After addressing the general questions, we discussed the content of the charter in our 5 more specific meetings focussed on different types of stakeholders in the book sector.
+In these sessions we hade an in-depth look at what concrete tools or action points, good practices, criteria… the charter should contain.

 April 8 (13h30 – 16h30 CET): Publishers and booksellers

 April 14 (13h30-16h30 CET): Libraries and reading promotors